b-g-goodell/sta-tra/README.md

 If an action remains in the `Buy_Q` or the `Sell_Q` for a long time, this means that the price hasn't allowed this action to be paired.
 This corresponds to buying high before a price drop, or selling low before a price rise.
 These are bad moves that we need to remember, historically, so that we can try to recover from epic bad decisions from the past.
 Hence, we need our current `Buy_Q` and `Sell_Q` to also be written to file after each time they are updated, say `Buy_Q.csv` and `Sell_Q.csv`.
 This way, each time we load the program, we pick up where we left off.

-# Future implementations
+# 7. Future implementations

-We will have more complicated buy/sell strategies.
-After we have some probabilities estimated, we can start using Kelly betting.
-Eventually, I would like to develop some neural networks that are trained to respond to time series.
-I also want to use a better-than-hourly historical pricing scheme, possibly pulling and logging price every minute or every 15 minutes or whatever.
-I also want to get this thing running on Digital Ocean so that I don't have to worry about accidentally kicking a power cord and cutting my local computer off.
+Super long-term, we wwould like to develop some neural networks that are trained to respond to the time series.
+More short-term and attainable goals include (in no particular order) (i) more complicated buy/sell strategies (maybe), (ii) more statistically sophisticated time series methods of analysis (we're thinking to BLUE this), (iii) we want the code to send text messages or e-mails when actions are completed, (iv) amounts to buy/sell will be modified once we have some probabilities estimated so we can start using Kelly betting, and (v) better-than-hourly historical pricing scheme, possibly pulling and logging price every minute or every 15 minutes or whatever and storing it into a database.